 Program Managers, Practice Facilitators, Community Health Team Leaders

 Each Health Service area in the state has a Blueprint Administrative Entity – usually, but not always, a hospital.
 Each Administrative Entity manages the Blueprint grant for their Health Service Area, including hiring the Program Manager, Practice Facilitator(s), and Community Health Team Leader.
-These are the staff that make up the Blueprint’s Transformation Network.
+These are the staff that make up the Blueprint’s Network.

 Relationships in Communities and Across the State